zng-ui/zng/TODO/_current.md

         - Is a different event from Winit.
         - The next version of Winit will fix this: https://github.com/rust-windowing/winit/issues/753

-# View!

-* `view` really needs to be a widget.
-    - In the icon example the view is not centered in the stack because stack align does not work with non-widget nodes.

 # Align

 * Review align in window background.